 At the other end of the market, there is the smartwatch.
 These are larger, more expensive, and have touchscreen displays.
 They are a bit like miniature computers for your wrist, and some even have cellular connections so they can handle calls and texts without being connected to your smartphone.
 They also often have their own GPS chip too, so you can leave your phone at home.

-In-between, we find the hybrid smartwatch.
-Devices in this category look more like regular watches, but have accelerometers and heart rate monitors to track your exercise, then send his data to your phone where it can be viewed in more detail.
+In-between, we have the hybrid smartwatch.
+Devices in this category look more like regular watches, but have accelerometers and heart rate monitors to track your exercise and sleep, then send this data to your phone where it can be viewed in more detail.

-10 fitness trackers and smartwatches to replace your personal trainer:
+8 fitness trackers and smartwatches to replace your personal trainer:

-Fitbit Charge 3 - $150
+Fitbit Charge 3 - circa-$120

-Garmin Vivosmart 3 - $90
+Garmin Vivosmart 4 - $95

 Jabra Elite Sport - $220